Using the Queensland Government Supplier code of conduct

-Alternatively, contact the Queensland Procurement Policy (QPP) Compliance Unit, which will help open and facilitate communication with the agency concerned:
+Alternatively, contact the Queensland Government Procurement (QGP) Compliance Unit, which will help open and facilitate communication with the agency concerned:

-- illegal activity or corruption to the Queensland Police Service or Crime and Corruption Commission as appropriate
+- illegal activity or corruption to the Queensland Police Service, Australian Federal Police or Crime and Corruption Commission as appropriate

 - regulation breaches to the relevant regulatory body.